-Requests for any alterations in the contract will be considered on an individual basis by the Director of Residence Life.
-Students requesting release from their residence hall contract must do so in writing before they vacate their residence hall assignment.
+Students requesting release from their residence hall license must complete the release process before they vacate their residence hall assignment.
 Making a request does not ensure release from the housing contract.
 Students should not make alternate housing arrangements until they receive official notification of their release.